eclipse/repairnator/repairnator/kubernetes-support/README.md

 * a working k8s cluster (preferable high cpu capacity)
 * gcloud (for creating the cluster mentoned above and creating mongodb if you don't have them already)

+The starting folder for these deployment below is "repairnator/kubernetes-support".
 ## Setup ActiveMQ

 To deploy ActiveMQ for effective queue managements of jobs to the pipeline and scanner.
 First apply the yaml file inside the queue-for-buildids folder